Below is an overview of common questions and issues regarding Connect.

 Why are email messages delayed in arrival?

-Blackboard Connect does not control the delivery of email to the recipient's inbox.
+Connect does not control the delivery of email to the recipient's inbox.
 Emails are passed to the individual email providers (Gmail, Yahoo, etc) within 2 minutes of a scheduled message.
-Once the email has been handed off from the Blackboard system, it is up to the provider to deliver the message.
+Once the email has been handed off from the Connect system, it is up to the provider to deliver the message.

 I did not receive the call/voicemail on my cell phone?